Ph.D., Texas A&M University

 Research Interests

-Hunter-gatherer adaptations and landscape use, peopling of the Americas, prehistory of Alaska and the Great Basin, environmental archaeology, geoarchaeology, paleoethnobotany, lithic analysis
+Hunter-gatherer adaptations and landscape use, peopling of the Americas, precontact history of Alaska, the Great Basin, and the Columbia Plateau, environmental archaeology, geoarchaeology, paleoethnobotany, lithic analysis

 Current Research

-I am an environmental archaeologist.
-My research examines the interaction between hunter-gatherers and the environment in prehistoric North America, with a focus on the peopling of the Americas and human use of marginal ecosystems.
+I am an environmental archeologist.
+My research examines the interaction between hunter-gatherers and the environment in precontact North America, with a focus on the settlement of the Americas and human use of marginal ecosystems.
 My broad research goal is to investigate initial human adaptation to the varied ecological landscapes across North America, and human response to subsequent environmental change.
+I am committed to engagement with descendant communities with ties to the landscapes I study and building collaborative research with benefits to both academic and descendent communities.

 I have conducted research across North America and Siberia.
-I have active field research programs in Alaska and Great Basin, where I study human use of marginal upland and arid environments and how this informs on the process of human settlement of the Americas.
+I have active field research programs in Alaska, the Great Basin, and the Columbia Plateau, where I study human use of marginal upland and arid environments and how this informs on the process of human settlement of the Americas.
 My research is grounded in archaeological science; I use geoarchaeological and paleoecological methods to provide environmental context for interpreting past human behavior, and lithic artifact and paleoethnobotanical analyses to investigate human subsistence strategies and land-use patterns.
 I seek general explanations for human behavior from an adaptive perspective.
-I encourage students interested in pursuing field and laboratory-based MA and PhD projects in Alaska and the Great Basin to contact me to discuss applying to our program.
+I encourage students interested in pursuing field and laboratory-based MA and PhD projects in Alaska, the Great Basin, and the Columbia Plateau to contact me to discuss applying to our program.

 Selected Publications

 2020 Blong, John C., Martin E. Adams, Gabriel Sanchez, Dennis L. Jenkins, Ian D. Bull, Lisa-Marie Shillito.
-Investigation of Younger Dryas and early Holocene subsistence in the northern Great Basin through multiproxy analysis of coprolites from the Paisley Caves, Oregon, USA.
-Archaeological and Anthropological Sciences 12:224.
+Younger Dryas and early Holocene subsistence in the northern Great Basin: multiproxy analysis of coprolites from the Paisley Caves, Oregon, USA.
+Archaeological and Anthropological Sciences 12(224):1-29.

-2020 Shillito, Lisa-Marie, Helen L. Whelton, John C. Blong, Dennis L. Jenkins, Thomas J Connolly, Ian D. Bull.
+2020 Shillito, Lisa-Marie, Helen L. Whelton, John C. Blong, Dennis L. Jenkins, Thomas J. Connolly, Ian D. Bull.
 Pre-Clovis occupation of the Americas identified by human faecal biomarkers in coprolites from Paisley Caves, Oregon.
-Science Advances 6(29):eaba6404
+Science Advances 6(eaba6404):1–8.

 2019 Blong, John C. Regional Stratigraphy and Human Occupation of the Upper Susitna River Basin, Central Alaska Range.
 Geoarchaeology 34(4):380-399.